Naya Rivera, who rose to fame on TV show ‘Glee,’ dies at 33

 Some of her more memorable songs on the show include a cover of Fleetwood Mac’s “Landslide” with guest star Gwyneth Paltrow, “Here Comes the Sun” with Demi Lovato, and a tearful cover of The Band Perry’s “If I Die Young.”

+Rivera’s “brilliance and humor were unmatched,” said “Glee” co-star Chris Colfer on Instagram.
+“She could turn a bad day into a great day with a single remark.
+She inspired and uplifted people without even trying.”
+Jenna Ushkowitz, another “Glee” co-star, promised “to help the legacy of your talent, humor, light and loyalty live on.”

-Rivera struggled to get career traction amid the rising young talent on the show that included Cory Monteith, Lea Michele, Chris Colfer, Darren Criss, Amber Riley, Melissa Benoist and Dianna Agron.
+Rivera struggled to get career traction amid the rising young talent on the show that included Colfer, Cory Monteith, Lea Michele, Darren Criss, Amber Riley, Melissa Benoist and Dianna Agron.
 She was no longer a series regular during the sixth and final season of “Glee.”

 “It would be an understatement to say that ‘Glee’ changed my life.
 It overhauled it.
 It got me out of debt.
 It helped to cement my career.
 And before the show, I’d never had a group of people I was that close with,” she wrote in her memoir, titled “Sorry Not Sorry: Dreams, Mistakes, and Growing Up.”